 You’ll find two approaches to this same recipe below.
 The one that appears at the end of this note is written rather loosely, in essay form, as Elizabeth David would want.
 Her wording is as spare as the ingredient list, mindful of not boring the home cook with the drudgery of specific temperatures or timing.
 We find it charming, albeit not altogether practical for those who prefer unerring precision.
 So we rewrote the recipe a second way, which you’ll probably find to be more familiar, that includes those essential details.
 Choose whichever version you please.
 Her original comes first, so as not to spoil things for those who like to engage their sense.
 Whichever you choose, we encourage you to follow not just the words, but your instincts.

-- 4 to 6 turkey cutlets, or 2 boneless turkey breast halves (about 1 1/4 pounds each), cut crosswise into 6 to 8 thick cutlets
+- 4 to 6 (1 1/4-pound) turkey cutlets, or 2 boneless turkey breast halves cut crosswise into 6 to 8 thick cutlets

 - A couple tablespoons all-purpose flour

-- 4 to 6 tablespoons unsalted butter, depending on how decadent you feel
+- 4 to 6 tablespoons (2 to 3 oz) unsalted butter depending on how decadent you feel

 - 1/4 cup Marsala